Manas National Park, Assam: where ex-poachers are the wildlife conservationists!

 Where To Stay In Manas National Park

 The have Non AC tents with attached washrooms.
-All meals included in the INR 3500 Rupees per night tariff (please check online for the updated price though).
-They also organise activities like elephant ride and jeep safari.
+All meals are included in the 3500 Rupees per night tariff (please check online for the updated price though).
+They also organise activities like elephant rides and jeep safari.

 Other than Smiling Tusker Elephant Camp, other places to stay near Manas National Park include Birina Tourist Lodge, Sikhiri Cottages and Musa Jungle Retreat, among others.